wp-plugins/canadian-nutrition-facts-label/readme.txt

 5. Example generated label

 == Upgrade Notice ==
+= 1.0.2 =
+* Create a second field for French version of Serving Size
+* wider field widths in admin
 = 1.0.1 =
-* fix the daily values - Canada Iron DV is 14mg/US is 18mg and Canada Calcium DV is 1100mg/US is 1000mg = 1 =
+* set the daily values - Canada Iron DV is 14mg/US is 18mg and Canada Calcium DV is 1100mg/US is 1000mg = 1 =
 * Initial Release, forked and updated from easy-nutrition-facts-label plugin

 == Changelog ==
+= 1.0.2 =
+* Create a second field for French version of Serving Size
+* wider field widths in admin
 = 1.0.1 =
-* fix the daily values - Canada Iron DV is 14mg/US is 18mg and Canada Calcium DV is 1100mg/US is 1000mg = 1 =
+* set the daily values - Canada Iron DV is 14mg/US is 18mg and Canada Calcium DV is 1100mg/US is 1000mg = 1 =
 * Initial release